lucas-subli/EnacomPythonExample/README.md

 ```

+## Exceptions

+Because exceptions should be classes, the class naming convention applies here.
+However, you should use the suffix "Error" on your exception names (if the exception actually is an error).

-## Derive exceptions from Exception rather than BaseException.
-Direct inheritance from BaseException is reserved for exceptions where catching them is almost always the wrong thing to do.
+* Derive exceptions from Exception rather than BaseException.
+Direct inheritance from BaseException is reserved for exceptions
+where catching them is almost always the wrong thing to do.

-Design exception hierarchies based on the distinctions that code catching the exceptions is likely to need, rather than the locations where the exceptions are raised.
-Aim to answer the question "What went wrong?" programmatically, rather than only stating that "A problem occurred" (see PEP 3151 for an example of this lesson being learned for the builtin exception hierarchy)
+    Design exception hierarchies based on the distinctions that
+    code catching the exceptions is likely to need, rather than
+    the locations where the exceptions are raised.
+Aim to answer
+    the question "What went wrong?" programmatically,
+    rather than only stating that "A problem occurred"
+    (see PEP 3151 for an example of this lesson being
+    learned for the builtin exception hierarchy)

-Class naming conventions apply here, although you should add the suffix "Error" to your exception classes if the exception is an error.
-Non-error exceptions that are used for non-local flow control or other forms of signaling need no special suffix.
+    Class naming conventions apply here, although you
+    should add the suffix "Error" to your exception classes
+    if the exception is an error.
+Non-error exceptions that
+    are used for non-local flow control or other forms of
+    signaling need no special suffix.

+* Use exception chaining appropriately.
+In Python 3,
+    "raise X from Y" should be used to indicate explicit
+    replacement without losing the original traceback.

+    When deliberately replacing an inner exception
+    (using "raise X" in Python 2 or "raise X from None"
+    in Python 3.3+), ensure that relevant details are
+    transferred to the new exception (such as preserving
+    the attribute name when converting KeyError to
+    AttributeError, or embedding the text of the original
+    exception in the new exception message).

+* When catching exceptions, mention specific exceptions
+    whenever possible instead of using a bare except: clause.

+    For example:

+    YES
+    ```python
+    try:
+        import platform_specific_module
+    except ImportError:
+       platform_specific_module = None
+    ```

+    NO
+    ```python
+    try:
+        import platform_specific_module
+    except:
+       platform_specific_module = None
+    ```
+    A bare except: clause will catch SystemExit and KeyboardInterrupt exceptions, making it harder to interrupt a program with Control-C, and can disguise other problems.
+If you want to catch all exceptions that signal program errors, use except Exception: (bare except is equivalent to except BaseException:).

+    A good rule of thumb is to limit use of bare 'except' clauses to two cases:

+    * If the exception handler will be printing out or logging the traceback; at least the user will be aware that an error has occurred.
+    * If the code needs to do some cleanup work, but then lets the exception propagate upwards with raise. try...finally can be a better way to handle this case.

+* When binding caught exceptions to a name, prefer the explicit
+    name binding syntax added in Python 2.6:

+    ```python
+    try:
+        process_data()
+    except Exception as exc:
+        raise DataProcessingFailedError(str(exc))
+    ```
+    This is the only syntax supported in Python 3, and avoids the ambiguity problems associated with the older comma-based syntax.

+* When catching operating system errors, prefer the
+    explicit exception hierarchy introduced in Python 3.3 over
+    introspection of errno values.

+* Additionally, for all try/except clauses, limit the try
+    clause to the absolute minimum amount of code necessary.
+    Again, this avoids masking bugs.

+    Yes:

+    ```python
+    try:
+        value = collection[key]
+    except KeyError:
+        return key_not_found(key)
+    else:
+        return handle_value(value)
+    ```
+    No:

+    ```python
+    try:
+        # Too broad!
+        return handle_value(collection[key])
+    except KeyError:
+        # Will also catch KeyError raised by handle_value()
+        return key_not_found(key)
+    ```

 # Authors

 * **Lucas 'Subli' Ferreira** - *Every line so far.* - [lucas.subli@gmail.com](mailto:lucas.subli@gmail.com)

-# Extra Material
+# Sources

 https://www.python.org/dev/peps/pep-0008/